alphagov/govuk_ab_analysis/z_prop_test_power_analysis.md

-(We use standard alpha and beta values, although our alpha value was set at the industry standard of 0.05, we had to control for multiple comparisons thus brining it down to ~ 0.01.
+(We use standard alpha and beta values, although our alpha value was set at the industry standard of 0.05, we had to control for multiple comparisons thus bringing it down to ~ 0.01.
 At this level we would expect a false positive 5% of the time; not 1%.)

 ``` r